Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Simulation Study

 With $|\cZ| = 3$, a total of $d = 8$ coefficients may vary for each relative position $\br$, therefore, $\Rmax$, which has a total of 60 positions, is associated with $480$ free interaction coefficients when every relative position is included, whereas $\cR_3$, the most complex of the three RPSs that generated the data, represents a model with $32$ free interaction coefficients.
 This reduction from $480$ to $32$ (or less) free quantities in a model may be extremely useful for inference by reducing complexity and computational cost, as long as the interactions, within the selected set of relative positions, can capture most of the dependence structure of the data.

-We considered the same interaction coefficients $\theta_{a,b,\br}$ across simulations for overlapping positions $\br$ with values described in \autoref{tab:sim_pars} and the simulated observations are presented in \autoref{fig:sim_zs}.
-The coefficient values were selected to generate different patterns between sampled images and it is not clear, especially for the second and third simulated fields, which set of relative position best describes the patterns generated.
+We considered the same interaction coefficients $\theta_{a,b,\br}$ across simulations for each position $\br$ with values described in \autoref{tab:sim_pars} and the simulated observations are presented in \autoref{fig:sim_zs}.
+The coefficient values were selected to generate different patterns in the sampled images and it is not intuitively clear, which set of relative position best describes the patterns generated in each image.

 \paragraph*{Prior Distributions and Algorithm tuning.}